nathancarter/weblurch/doc/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Embedding list attributes

- * Extend `embedAttribute` so that it no longer assumes that the key is associated with at most one attribute group.
-If there is more than one attribute group with the given key, then:
-    * The v value to be embedded is the concatenated sequence of HTML for each of the attribute groups' attribution ancestries, in the order they appear in the document.
-    * The m value to be embedded is an OpenMath application of a special "List" symbol to a list of the complete forms of the attribute groups, in the order they appear in the document.
-    * All the groups should be embedded and deleted inside a call to `undoManager.transact`.
- * If groups $A_1$ through $A_n$ connect to group $B$ with key $k$, for
-   $n>1$, and no $A_i$ connects to anything else, then proceed exactly as in the case when $n=1$, because `embedAttribute` has been upgraded to handle it.

 ## Attribute dialog

  * Provide a context menu item on any expression for seeing the attributes